ovaron76github/AConline/README.md

 Generated HTML roster are interactive and you can get all information you need for your gameplay at a fingertip.
 Rosters can be exported to HTML, text and BBcode.

 This is the repository for the mobile/online ArmyCreator (AConline).

+AConline needs a running ArmyCreator server in background which provides all data, calulations etc.
+You can say that AConline is only an online  user interface for ArmyCreator.

+You can find the official running AConline at https://online.armycreator.de